Sleggi/e-shop/README.md

 ### E-shop
 Created it to learn more about React, Redux.
-#### technologies used in this project - html, css, react, react router, Redux, axios
+#### technologies used in this project - html, css, react, react router, Redux, axios, prop-types library, json server library
 ##### functionality:
 1. Interaction with the API
 2. add and remove products